 If you rent out your property to a Hungarian, you will have to sign their Address Card application form so that their new or existing address card can be updated with your property's address on it.
 In rare cases you might have to accompany them to the Hungarian Documents Office (National Identity Office) to sign additional paperwork, for whatever reason(s).

-Before you visit the immigration office for any kind of help you need to buy a 1,000 HUF Duty Stamp from the Post Office WebsitePost Office.
-It acts as payment for Administration Fees.
+Before visiting the immigration office for any kind of help you used to have to buy a 1,000 HUF Duty Stamp (illetékbélyeg) from the Post Office WebsitePost Office, which acted as payment for Administration Fees.
 Now you do not need to do this as the immigration office now accepts a 1,000 HUF debit/credit card payment for the Duty Stamp (illetékbélyeg).

 If you come to Hungary purely for student purposes the above immigration process is slightly different, as outlined in this university article: Student Residence Permit RequirementsStudent Residence Permit Requirements.
 That website also has other useful information on it (look down its left-side column).

 As you may of gathered from the sections within this Property category, buying a property in Hungary is quite straight forward.
 You find a property, communicate with the estate agent, owner(s) of the property and lawyer.
 Make payment and sign the final contract.
 Wait for the land registry documentation and then visit the immigration office.
 At the end you have an affordable property abroad.
 A dream come true for some people.
-However, what can be a nightmare and something that many people do not fully digest is the language barrier.
+However, what many people do not think about is the language barrier thereafter.